eduardobautista-devops/DevOps-Portfolio/README.md

   <summary><strong> 🟢 Datadog Dashboard</strong></summary><br>

   **Technologies Used:**
+  Datadog, MySQL, Ubuntu

   **Project Description:**
+- Installed and configured the Datadog Agent on Ubuntu
+- Set up MySQL and created a database to log queries
+- Integrated MySQL with Datadog to collect metrics
+- Created a custom dashboard to monitor system and MySQL metrics
+- Simulated load using a script and observed impact on system performance
+- Verified monitoring with query counts and visual widgets in Datadog

 For detailed **steps and processes** followed during the project, please refer to the attached [PDF](./assets/the-university-of-chicago/Assignment_8_Datadog_Dashboard.pdf) document.